Huygens123/Sentinel-2-Image-Classification-Using-Random-Forest-and-SVM/README.md

 ## **Data Sources**
 - **Sentinel-2 Imagery:** Multispectral satellite data providing high-resolution information across 13 spectral bands.
-- **Geospatial Shapefiles:** Boundary data of Iwo Local Government and class files.
-The classes used for the project area ['Water Bodies', 'Trees', 'Crops', 'Built up Areas', 'Bareland', 'Rangeland']
+- **Geospatial Shapefiles:** Boundary data of Iwo Local Government and class files and the feature classes used for the project area ['Water Bodies', 'Trees', 'Crops', 'Built up Areas', 'Bareland', 'Rangeland']
 ---

 ## **Methodology**

 ### **1. Exploratory Data Analysis (EDA)**
 - **Data Loading and Preparation:**
   Loaded and preprocessed Sentinel-2 bands using `rasterio`, aligning and clipping the data to the study area.
+  - Calculation of NDVI and NDMI

 - **Data Visualization:**
   - True-color and false-color composites were created to visually understand the landscape.